 One more hardware solution to speed up your MacBook is to reapply MacBook’s thermal paste, which has probably worn off over time.
 The tell-tale sign for this is your Mac overheating too often.
 The thermal paste transfers heat away from your Mac’s processor, thus making it more efficient.

-14. Check your Mac for malware
+14. Check your internet connection

 15. Run Apple Diagnostics